Kishore Kumar: Later years

-In the mid-1980s, Kishore sang for Anil Kapoor in his first Hindi film as a leading man, Woh Saat Din and also recorded for Mr. India.
-(1987) the song "Zindagi Ki Yahi Reet Hai Haar Ke Baad Hi Jeet Hai".
+In the mid-1980s, Kishore sang for Anil Kapoor in his first Hindi film as a leading man, Woh Saat Din.
+He also recorded for Mashaal.
+(1984), Saaheb.
+(1985), Karma.
+(1986), Janbaaz.(1986) and Mr. India.
+(1987) for which he recorded the song "Zindagi Ki Yahi Reet Hai Haar Ke Baad Hi Jeet Hai".
 He sang duets with Alka Yagnik such as "Tumse Badhkar Duniya Mein Na Dekha" for Kaamchor in 1982, "Humnashi Aaake from Ek Daku Saher Mein" and sang "Teri Meri Prem Kahani" in Pighalta Aasman.
 He also recorded for newcomers like Aditya Pancholi for the song "Mere Dil Mein Utar Jana" for the film Laal Paree (1991).

+Kishore Kumar was highly popular in 80s, winning five Filmfare Award for Best Male Playback Singer for the films Thodisi Bewafaii (1980), Namak Halaal (1982), Agar Tum Na Hote (1983), Sharaabi (1984), Saagar (1985).
+Kishore Kumar was the single nominee in 1985, having all the four nominations to his credit.
+Incidentally, Kishore Kumar's all nominated songs were from a single movie, Sharaabi.

 He had recorded the duets "Kaho Kahan Chale" for the film Bulundi, "Pyar Ka Dard Hai" from Dard and "Tum Jo Chale Gaye" from Aas Paas, a few days before his heart attack in 1981.
 He suffered his first heart attack on 24 January 1981 in Kolkata in the noon hours and within a gap of another four hours, suffered his second heart attack.
 The first solo song sung by him, after recovery from his two attacks was "Mere Sang Sang Aya" from Rajput (1982) and the duet with Asha – "Mausam Bheega Bheega" from Gehra Zakham.

+Kishore debut singing in Marathi films in 1987 with the song "Ashwini Ye Na" from the movie Gammat Jammat.
+This song became extremely popular and is considered one of the best songs in Marathi cinema.
+Kishore also sang another Marathi song, "Tujhi Majhi Jodi Jamali".
+Throughout his career, Kishore sang only two songs in Marathi.

 Collaboration with other singers

 Kishore Kumar is credited with the highest number of multi-singer and male duet hits with the finest singers of different eras.
 Kishore Kumar sang the highest number of duets with Asha Bhosle (687 duets).
-He also sang duets with Lata Mangeshkar, Mohammed Rafi, Manna Dey, Mahendra Kapoor, Geeta Dutt, Sulakshana Pandit, S. Janaki etc.
+He also sang duets with Lata Mangeshkar, Mohammed Rafi, Mukesh, Manna Dey, Mahendra Kapoor, Geeta Dutt, Shamshad Begum, Sulakshana Pandit, S. Janaki, P. Susheela and Kavita Krishnamurthy.

 In the song "Humko Tumse Ho Gaya Hai Pyar" from Amar Akbar Anthony, Kishore sang one song with Lata Mangeshkar, Mohammed Rafi and Mukesh, the most legendary singers in Hindi films.
 This was probably the only time that all of them rendered their voices for one song.
+Kishore sang over 30 songs with his contemporary Rafi and they were good friends despite the claims of animosity reported in the media.